AbanteAI/mentat/mentat/sampler/README.md

    a.
 Add code from files/lines in `paths` as a System message
    b.
 Add messages from `message_history` as User or Assistant messages
    c.
 Add `message_prompt` as a User message
 3. Generate an LLM Completion for the conversation.
 4. If using a Coding Assistant tool, process the response to apply edits to codebase.
 5. Return the text portion of the conversation and the git diff, corresponding to `message_edit` and `diff_edit`

 We provide two implementations of this:
-- Run `scripts/evaluate_samples.py [<id>...]` from the command line, in the mentat repo.
+- Run `python scripts/samples [<id>...]` from the command line, in the mentat repo.
 Prints to terminal.
 - Import `Sample` and call `Sample.evalute()` in Python.
 Returns a dict wtih `response` and `diff_edit`

 ## Use Cases